Kexine/gp20-alessiapacca/assignment2/README.md

 In particular, we can look at the reconstruction of Luigi with this method.
 On the left, there is the reconstruction with our method, on the right, the reconstruction with RIMLS: <br>
 ![alt text](https://github.com/eth-igl/gp20-alessiapacca/blob/master/assignment2/results/luigiconfronto1.jpg) <br><br>
 ![alt text](https://github.com/eth-igl/gp20-alessiapacca/blob/master/assignment2/results/luigiconfronto2.jpg) <br><br>
 In this case it's clear that this approach preserves the shape in a better way, and this can be seen from the legs which are more separated, or from the nose which is less mashed into the face of Luigi.
+Most important, it's evident that the corners are better preserved with RIMLS, while with our method the shape is more smoothed.
 <br>

 4) Append to your report a description of the method (normal constrain) and how it compares to the original point-value based approach. <br>